adr1enette/DiscordLootboxOpener/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE]([LICENSE](https://github.com/adr1enette/DiscordLootboxOpener/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/adr1enette/DiscordLootboxOpener/blob/master/LICENSE) file for details